acooney613/acooney613.github.io/_posts/2023-12-10-post-dataclean.md

 I first wanted to make sure that I had team attendance numbers for all of the years I was going to be looking at.
 I used espn to gather the data I needed for this.

-The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv">attendance</a> data that I collected contains columns for team, year, and average attendance.
+The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv" target = "_blank">attendance</a> data that I collected contains columns for team, year, and average attendance.
 The average attendance is the teams average home attendance for the year specified.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/attendance.py">attendance code</a>

 Next I wanted to get the teams player payroll data so that I could look at how much teams are spending on players for any given season.